SairajMN/daily-logger/daily-task.md

 - making transcation on zkSync
 - Solidity fundamentals
-- adding new php peoject to GitHub profile
+- adding new php peoject to GitHub